Furycom/videocataloggg/README.md

 - Heavy assistant workloads require an NVIDIA GPU with at least 8 GB of free VRAM.
 The bootstrap checks NVML and `nvidia-smi`; if neither are available it writes `logs\gpu.disabled.banner` and the assistant API responds with `AI disabled (GPU required: <reason>)`.
-- The bundled dependency manifest installs the CPU wheel of `llama-cpp-python==0.2.90` on Windows because the `llama-cpp-python-cuBLAS` project does not publish Windows binaries.
-GPU acceleration remains available, but you must install a compatible build manually after stabilization completes—for example by compiling the project with CMake and CUDA or by installing a wheel published by the llama.cpp release artifacts.
-Once the GPU-enabled build is in place, rerun `stabilize.ps1 -SkipInstall` to reuse the existing environment.
-- When the GPU probe fails, install the latest NVIDIA Studio/Game Ready driver and rerun `stabilize.ps1`.
-If CUDA support is missing, install the CUDA Toolkit (`winget install -e --id Nvidia.CUDA`) followed by `pip install --upgrade onnxruntime-gpu`.
+- Use the `windows-gpu` profile when CUDA is available.
+The extra index ships prebuilt wheels; ensure the CUDA DLLs (12.1+) are on
+  `PATH` before running `start_videocatalog.ps1 -Profile windows-gpu`.
+- If the GPU probe fails the launcher automatically installs the CPU `onnxruntime` wheel so the application can continue without
+  GPU inference.
+Install/update the NVIDIA driver, reboot, and rerun the launcher to regain GPU support.
 - `ffprobe` is required for the `quality_headers` smoke test.
 Install FFmpeg and ensure `ffprobe.exe` resolves on `PATH`.
 Until then, the diagnostics mark quality header checks as `SKIP` and write `logs\quality_headers.disabled`.